 The short answer is yes.
 But, what does a zoologist study?
-Aspiring zoologists will likely need to enroll in an undergraduate degree program such as Wildlife Conservation, Wildlife and Fisheries Biology, or Captive Wildlife Care.
+Aspiring zoologists will likely need to enroll in an undergraduate degree program such as Animal Health and Behavior, Wildlife Conservation, Wildlife and Fisheries Biology, Marine Biology and Sustainable Aquaculture, or Captive Wildlife Care.
 There are degree programs specific to zoology, too, which may be the most relevant training for a career in zoology.
 High-level scientific investigation usually requires a master’s degree, and a Ph.D. is almost always essential for university or independent research positions.

 What subjects do you need to be a zoologist?

-Coursework should cover natural sciences including Biology, Chemistry, Physics, Advanced Mathematics, Ecology, Botany, Physiology, and Invertebrate Zoology.
-In college, classes that cover Ecology, Anatomy, Wildlife Management, and Cellular Biology will be useful.
+Coursework should cover natural sciences subjects including Biology, Chemistry, Advanced Mathematics, Ecology, Botany, Physiology, and Vertebrate Zoology.
+In college, classes that cover Anatomy, Wildlife Management, and Cellular Biology will be useful.
 Internships and volunteer work can be a big help, too.

 How long does it take to become a zoologist?

-The required amount of years to become a zoologist may vary depending on the position you hope to achieve.
-It takes 4-years to earn a bachelor’s degree in Wildlife Conservation, which is the basic level of zoologist education needed to enter the field.
+The required number of years to become a zoologist may vary depending on the position you hope to achieve.
+It takes 4-years to earn a bachelor’s degree in Wildlife Conservation or Animal Health and Behavior, for example, which is the basic level of zoologist education needed to enter the field.

 Earning a Master’s degree will usually take another 2-years and may call for an additional 30-hours of practical, field-specific work.
 Advanced positions may even require a Ph.D. – which could result in 5 to 7 more years of academic rigor.